 As a key component of planning reform in Western Australia, Development Assessment Panels (DAPs) are intended to enhance planning expertise in decision making by improving the balance between technical advice and local knowledge.

 Each DAP consists of five panel members, three being specialist members and two local government councillors.
-For information about how DAPs operate, membership, and development application types please select from the menu to the left.
+View the DAPs membership page for more information on DAP members.

 Under the DAP regulations, each DAP will determine development applications that meet set type and value thresholds as if it were the responsible authority under the relevant planning instrument, such as the local planning scheme or region planning scheme.
 The DAP regulations state that DAP applications cannot be determined by local government or the Western Australian Planning Commission (WAPC).